Dev-Daljeet/Dev-Daljeet/README.md

 </div>

 ## 👋 Hi!
 I’m Daljeet Singh (@Dev-Daljeet), a 18 years old software developer and 2nd Year CS student at Sheridan College from Canada.
 I’m interested in Web development and Android Application development.
-Moreover, I have worked as an Information Technology Intern at Sheridan Edge where I modelled and designed the Web Application for LIOHAN.
+Moreover, I have worked as an Information Technology Intern at Sheridan Edge where I modelled and engineered the Web Application for LIOHAN.

 ## ⚙️ Skills